Derivatives and Embedded Derivatives: Definitions and Characteristics (IFRS 9)

 Let’s consider these criteria in more detail.

-Interestingly, ‘closely related’ is not explicitly defined in IFRS 9.
-Instead, examples are given that demonstrate what is intended and why.
-Paragraph IFRS 9.B4.3.5 offers examples when economic characteristics and risks of an embedded derivative are not closely related to the host contract, whereas paragraph IFRS 9.B4.3.8 illustrates the contrary situation.
-These two paragraphs are explored below.
+The term ‘closely related’ is not explicitly defined in IFRS 9.
+Instead, the standard provides examples to illustrate its intended meaning and context.
+Paragraph IFRS 9.B4.3.5 outlines scenarios where the economic characteristics and risks of an embedded derivative are not closely related to those of the host contract.
+Conversely, paragraph IFRS 9.B4.3.8 provides examples of situations where they are considered closely related.

 Interest rate indexing